eu-digital-identity-wallet/eudi-app-ios-wallet-ui/README.md

 ### Prerequisites

-To complete the flows described below you need to build and run the application with xcode.
+To complete the flows described below, you must build and run the application with Xcode.
 Alternatively, you can directly download the Android app onto your device.

 App center download method (Android app)

-In addition to building the app from the source, you can also use the Android app which you can download *[here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-android/distribution_groups/eudi%20wallet%20(demo)%20public)*
+In addition to building the app from the source, you can also use the Android app, which you can download *[here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-android/distribution_groups/eudi%20wallet%20(demo)%20public)*

-Run the app from the source (xcode build)
+Run the app from the source (Xcode build)

 Clone this repo and make sure you have access to the dependencies below: